3-4 April 2018

-This year’s IDD will be about the reality of global development in 2018.
+The 2018 IDD was about the reality of global development.
 Three years after the Sustainable Development Goals (SDGs) were unveiled to the world with the most ambitious and comprehensive range of targets – from eliminating poverty to curbing carbon emissions – many countries and organizations are getting up to speed to carry out the SDGs and monitor their progress.

-IDD will offer 2 days of onstage discussions, providing insights from the very people who are leading the battle for change.
-By the same token, the latest research, analysis, and programming developments concerning these topics will be presented and discussed.
+IDD offered 2 days of onstage discussions, providing insights from the very people who are leading the battle for change.
+By the same token, the latest research, analysis, and programming developments concerning these topics were presented and discussed.

-It will bring together partners to talk about what works and what doesn’t, and to create successful paths to 2030.
+It brought together partners to talk about what works and what doesn’t, and to create successful paths to 2030.